Titan Stealer: A new malware emerges

 The new malware was first discovered in November 2022 by a cybersecurity researcher.

-Titan Stealer is a malware that can steal various information from infected Windows machines.
+Titan Stealer is a malware that can steal various sensitive data from infected Windows machines.
 This concerns information such as:

 The challenge with Titan is that it allows malicious actors to customize what they want to use Titan for.
 This includes what information they want to steal and what damage they want to do to a victim’s machine and software.